MaaSTaaR/539kernel-book/Chapter 2: Let's Start with the Boot Loader.md

 Now, we are ready to write our first bootloader.

-[^1]: Actually not any computer, but an IBM compatible computer.
-[^2]: We will see later in this chapter that BIOS has been replaced by UEFI in modern computers.
 [^3]: A magnetic hard disk has multiple stacked *platters*, each platter is divided into multiple *tracks* and inside each track there are multiple *sectors*.
 The size of a sector is 512 bytes, and from here the restricted size of a boot loader came.
-[^interrupts]: Another x86 concept.
-Don't worry, everything will be explained on its suitable time, just get the terms by faith right now.
 [^hex]: Note "h" in the number, that means this number is in hexadecimal numbering system.
-It does't equal the decimal number 12.
+It does't equal the decimal number 10.
 When we use hexadecimal number we use "h" as a postfix.
-For decimal numbers we use "d" as a postfix.
 [^mech-moves]: This fancy term "Mechanical Moves" means the physical parts of hard disk moves.
 [^random-sector]: Not exactly random, can you tell why?
 [^bootloader-track-0]: I didn't mention that previously, but yes, the bootloader resides in track #0.